Cris Montes

-Cristian Montes López (born 10 August 1997) is a Spanish professional footballer who plays as an attacking midfielder.
+Cristian Montes López (born 10 August 1997) is a Spanish professional footballer who plays for CD Tenerife.
+Mainly an attacking midfielder, he can also play as a winger.

 Club career

-Born in Tenerife, Montes graduated from the youth academy of Sporting de Gijón.
+Born in Santa Cruz de Tenerife, Canary Islands, Montes graduated from the youth academy of Sporting de Gijón.
 On 7 February 2016, he made his debut for the reserves, coming on as a substitute of Cyril Dreyer in a 1–0 defeat against Racing de Ferrol.
 On 13 March, he scored his first goal for the club in a 2–1 victory over UD Logroñés.

 In order to get more playing time, Montes joined CD Lealtad on a loan deal on 13 January 2017.
 On 12 July, he was loaned out to UP Langreo.
 He scored 25 goals during the season, which included hat-tricks against CD Mosconia, Club Siero and CD Colunga.

 On 31 July 2018, Montes moved abroad and joined Cypriot First Division club AC Omonia on a three-year contract.
+He made his professional debut on 25 August, starting in a 1–0 home win over Alki Oroklini, and scored his first goal on 4 May 2019, in a 3–2 away loss against AEL Limassol.

+On 6 August 2019, Montes returned to his home country and was loaned to CF Badalona in the third division, for one year.
+He moved to fellow Cypriot side Nea Salamina Famagusta FC on 14 September 2020, also on loan.

+On 24 December 2020, Montes signed a contract with Unionistas de Salamanca CF back in his country's third tier.
+He immediately became a regular starter for the side, scoring six goals in the 2021–22 Primera División RFEF.

+On 28 June 2022, Montes agreed to a deal with Primera Federación side CD Eldense.
+He contributed with seven goals in 40 matches overall during the campaign, as the club returned to Segunda División after a 59-year absence.

+On 15 January 2025, Montes signed with Chilean Primera División side Unión Española.
+On 28 July, he returned to his hometown after joining CD Tenerife on a one-year deal.